Hamatti/little-scripts/README.md

-Collection of all sorts of (mostly bash and python) scripts
+Collection of all sorts of (mostly bash and python) scripts that don't need anown repository but that I want to keep in Github.